Effect of Synaptic Heterogeneity on Neuronal Coordination: Statistical description of covariances

 Note that any inverse matrix can be written as $\boldsymbol{A}^{-1}=\det\left(\boldsymbol{A}\right)^{-1}\mathrm{adj}\left(\boldsymbol{A}\right)$, where $\mathrm{adj}\left(\boldsymbol{A}\right)$ denotes the adjugate matrix.
 As a result, the elements of an inverse matrix $\boldsymbol{A}^{-1}$ diverge if the determinant of the matrix $\boldsymbol{A}$ vanishes, which occurs when at least one eigenvalue of $\boldsymbol{A}$ is zero.
 Therefore, the divergence behavior of the mean and variance of covariances is determined by the eigenvalues of $\boldsymbol{M}$ and $\boldsymbol{S}$ with real parts close to $1$\@.

 \prettyref{eq:mean_covs_simplified} reveals that mean cross-covariances are determined by the mean connectivity $\boldsymbol{M}$.
 By choosing $\boldsymbol{D}$ to match the autocovariances of the spiking model, they are, in particular, unaffected by network heterogeneity, represented by $\boldsymbol{S}$.
-A range of important network properties, such as population structure determining E-I balance \citep{Vreeswijk96_1724,Renart10_587,Tetzlaff12_e1002596,Helias13_023002,Helias14}, spatial structure like distance-dependent connection probabilities \citep{Rosenbaum14,Rosenbaum17_018103,Pyle17_18103,Darshan18_031072,Smith18_1600,Huang19,dahmen22_e68422}, or low-rank structures \citep{Mastrogiuseppe18_609}, can be encoded in $\boldsymbol{M}$.
-Divergences in mean covariances, caused by eigenvalues of $\boldsymbol{M}$ close to $1$, can thus be indicative of phenomena like loss of E-I balance with excessive excitation (cf. \citealp{Helias14}, Fig. 8D) or instability of the homogeneously active state in spatially organized networks \citep{Kriener14}.
+A range of important network properties, such as population structure determining E-I balance \citep{Vreeswijk96_1724,Renart10_587,Tetzlaff12_e1002596,Helias13_023002,Helias14}, spatial structure like distance-dependent connection probabilities \citep{Rosenbaum14,Rosenbaum17_018103,Darshan18_031072,Smith18_1600,Huang19,dahmen22_e68422}, or low-rank structures \citep{Mastrogiuseppe18_609}, can be encoded in $\boldsymbol{M}$.
+Divergences in mean covariances, caused by eigenvalues of $\boldsymbol{M}$ close to $1$, can thus be indicative of phenomena like loss of E-I balance with excessive excitation (cf. Fig. 8D of Ref. \citealp{Helias14}) or instability of the homogeneously active state in spatially organized networks \citep{Kriener14}.

-Variances of cross-covariances are determined by network heterogeneity (\prettyref{eq:var_covs_simplified}), encoded in the connectivity variance $\boldsymbol{S}$ and are to leading order independent of the mean connectivity $\boldsymbol{M}$.
-Note that sub-leading terms nevertheless can become sizable if eigenvalues of $\boldsymbol{M}$ are close to the instability line at $1$.
-As demonstrated by \citet{Aljadeff16_022302}, if $\boldsymbol{S}$ is a block structured matrix, its eigenvalue spectrum is circular, with a spectral radius $r$ that is determined by the square root of the maximum eigenvalue of $\boldsymbol{S}$.
-For the simple E-I network with target-agnostic connectivity studied here, the spectral radius is given by \citep{Rajan06}
+Variances of cross-covariances are determined by network heterogeneity {[}\prettyref{eq:var_covs_simplified}{]}, encoded in the connectivity variance $\boldsymbol{S}$ and are to leading order independent of the mean connectivity $\boldsymbol{M}$.
+Note that subleading terms nevertheless can become sizable if eigenvalues of $\boldsymbol{M}$ are close to the instability line at $1$.
+As demonstrated by \citet{Aljadeff16_022302}, if $\boldsymbol{S}$ is a block structured matrix encoding different populations, its eigenvalue spectrum is circular, with a spectral radius $r$ that is determined by the square root of the maximum eigenvalue of $\boldsymbol{S}$.

+For the E-I network studied here, the matrices $\boldsymbol{M}$ and $\boldsymbol{S}$ have nontrivial block structure with one excitatory and one inhibitory block (see Appendix \prettyref{appendix:Inference-of-connectivity}).
+In this case, the spectral radius is given by \citep{Rajan06}